falexandrou/falexandrou.github.io/_posts/2021-01-26-choosing-the-stack-for-a-new-project.md

 </div>

 ### The right tool for the people involved
-Any tech stack will be as useful as the hours and hair it saves for the people developing on it and operating it.
+Every stack will be as useful as the hours and hair it saves for the people developing on it and operating it.
 Having said that, it's only obvious that your choice should be directly related to your team, whether it's present or not.
 Two distinct cases here, first would be that the team is already in place which means that the stack’s choice should be based on the team’s modus operandi and another one, for when the team is work in progress.

-When the team is already in place, the obvious choice would be to go with what they already know.
-However, there's certain fatigue after some time, or the technology that the team is already working on might start to feel outdated.
+When the team is already in place or if the team consists of just yourself, the obvious choice would be to go with what they already know.
+However, there's certain fatigue after some time and people might lean into trying out something new, or the technology that the team is already working on might start to feel outdated.
 That's when you need to get in touch with your team leaders and really listen to them.
 Diversing your stack means that you’ll need to have people that are experts in the new field and besides that, you’ll have to factor in the cost for their learning, the technical debt and operations.
 There also has to be a critical mass that shares the same expertise, since you can’t rely on a single team member to be the source of truth.
+On the other hand, if you follow an already trusted technology stack, you will be able to deliver faster, the problems you will face will seem as just practice and there might already be a knowledge base for issues that may come up.

 Regarding the second case now, you're on a clean slate.
-You have the freedom to choose anyone, however I’d do some research first; I would research the developer communities for the stack choices I'd have in mind, then look into their rates and activity and compare it with the prospect team size I'd have in mind.
+You have the freedom to choose any person to join or lead your team, however I’d do some research first; I would research the developer communities for the stack choices I'd have in mind, then look into their rates and activity and compare it with the prospect team size I'd have in mind.
 It may sound trivia and you might think “oh! the internets will help me find candidates” but it may not seem as easy as it sounds.
 Building a development team, is actually more on making highly skilled professionals